Moaz0009/MIPS_Pipelined_VHDL/READ_ME.txt

 Hadeer Ibrahim
 Yasmeen Emad
 Eman Mahmoud
-All students at Benha Faculty of Enfineering with a double major in communication and computer engineering
+All students at Benha Faculty of Engineering with a double major in communication and computer engineering